‘The Graduate’ Turns 50: Classic Movie Returns To Theaters For 50th Anniversary

 — UltimateClassicRock (@UltClassicRock) April 4, 2017

-The Graduate starred Dustin Hoffman as Benjamin Braddock, an aimless college grad who is seduced by an older family friend, Mrs. Robinson (Anne Bancroft) before he falls in love with her daughter, Elaine (Katharine Ross).
-The Graduate also starred William Daniels (the future Mr. Feeny on Boy Meets World) and Elizabeth Wilson and featured small roles by Norman Fell (Three’s Company), and Bewitched alums Marion Lorne and Alice Ghostley.
+The Graduate stars Dustin Hoffman as Benjamin Braddock, an aimless college grad who is seduced by an older family friend, Mrs. Robinson (Anne Bancroft) before he falls in love with her daughter, Elaine (Katharine Ross).
+The Graduate also stars William Daniels (the future Mr. Feeny on Boy Meets World) and Elizabeth Wilson and features small roles by Norman Fell (Three’s Company) and Bewitched alums Marion Lorne and Alice Ghostley.

 Norman Fell, The Graduate… pic.twitter.com/EUyKniqK24